 Put simply: An honest mistake can cost you customers, and must be avoided.
 Agent failure reports let you do just that by showing when and how employees make errors.

-With this data, analysts and management can come together to brainstorm coaching / training sessions to prevent the mistake being repeated.
+With this data, analysts and management can come together to brainstorm coaching/training sessions to prevent the mistake from being repeated.
 You can continue to monitor agent performance and failure reports to track the positive effects such preparation creates.

-You may notice improvements in customer feedback too: they have no reason to rate their interaction poorly if the agent makes no mistakes.
+You may notice improvements in customer feedback too, they have no reason to rate their interaction poorly if the agent is mistake-free.
 That’s why it’s so important to leap on errors when they happen, find a solution and integrate the lesson into future training.

 3. Response Time Reports